LYNCH·LLP

 Questions about Examiner Chad Davidson

-• What is Chad Davidson's overall allowance rate?
+• What is Chad Davidson's allowance rate?

 • How many art units does this examiner cover?